10. Sarawak Museum

 9. Cat Museum, Petra Jaya

-When you’re in Kuching, the city of cats, you should make a visit to the Cat Museum.
+When you’re in Kuching, the city of cats, you should surely make a visit to the Cat Museum.
 If you enjoy cats, this is a bonus.
-In the museum, you may find almost anything that has to do with cats.
+In the museum, you may find virtually anything that has to do with cats.
 One fascinating detail about the museum is that the cat relics on display were initially presented in the National Museum in Kuala Lumpur in 1987.
 The entire exhibition was then relocated to Kuching, and the gallery was officially opened to the public in 1988.
 Articles, paintings, posters, toys, and many cat sculptures abound in the museum.

 8. Similajau National Park